-Download Pdf Of Ncert Solution For Class 11 Business Studies chapter 3 – Private, Public and Global Enterprises
+Download Pdf of NCERT Solutions For Class 11 Business Studies Chapter 3 – Private, Public and Global Enterprises

-Access the Ncert Solution For Class 11 Business Studies chapter 3 – Private, Public and Global Enterprises
+Access NCERT Solutions For Class 11 Business Studies Chapter 3 – Private, Public and Global Enterprises

 Short Questions for NCERT Business Studies Solutions Class 11 Chapter 3

 1. Explain the concept of private sector and public sector?

 Private Sector: The private sector comprises of businesses that are owned by one or a group of individuals.
 The sole purpose of a private sector enterprise is to earn profit.
 There are many types of organisations under private sector and they are: